JetBrains/teamcity-documentation/topics/configuring-teamcity-server-startup-properties.md

 ## TeamCity internal properties

-TeamCity server has some configuration properties that are visible in the UI only to the Server Administrators.
-These are normally meant for debugging, changing internal constants or enabling an experimental behavior.
+TeamCity has internal configuration properties which affect various aspects of the internal logic.
+These are normally meant for debugging, changing internal constants or enabling experimental behavior.
 Please do not change the internal properties unless asked by TeamCity support.

 If you have internal properties customized, make sure to note this when you turn to the TeamCity support.

-You can review and edit internal properties in the TeamCity web UI: go to the __Administration | Server Administration | Diagnostics__ page, select the __Internal Properties__ tab and click __Edit internal properties__.
+Server administrators can review and edit internal properties in the TeamCity web UI: go to the __Administration | Server Administration | Diagnostics__ page, select the __Internal Properties__ tab and click __Edit internal properties__.
 Many properties do not require the server restart, but some do.

 The properties are stored in the `<`[`TeamCity Data Directory`](teamcity-data-directory.md)`>/config/internal.properties` file.
 The file is a Java [properties file](http://en.wikipedia.org/wiki/.properties).
 Create the file and add a required property `<property name>=<property value>` on a separate line.